CAVaccineInventory/vial/README.md

     export DJANGO_SECRET_KEY="just a big random string"
     export DJANGO_DEBUG=1

+In development you will need to have a local PostgreSQL server running - I use PostgreSQL.app on my Mac for this.

+Then create a database called `vaccinate` by running this in the terminal:

+    createdb vaccinate

+If your database has alternative connection details you can specify them using a `DATABASE_URL` environment variable of the format `postgres://USER:PASSWORD@HOST:PORT/NAME`.

 ## Running the tests

 To run the tests, change directory to the `vaccinate` folder and run `pytest`.